 A new Compliance Report, available January 2020, replaces the Passcard as a means of verifying completed training.
 It will be available to eligible industry employees for download or emailing to employers.
 The Compliance Report shows which training and administrative requirements have been completed, which remain outstanding and which are upcoming.
 Additionally, an Official Course Transcript presents a historical record of all training completed at Contract Services.
 Both reports are accessible via the Contract Services Portal, found online at www.csatf.org.
 For assistance, call 818.847.0040 ext.
 1200.

 Will I receive a stipend for these classes?

 Eligible industry employees who are not "on company time” — meaning they are not being paid by their industry employer for the time spent attending the class — may be able to receive a stipend for each hour of classification-specific training attended.
 Individuals taking online courses are asked to confirm whether they are being paid by their industry employer for the time spent taking the course during the enrollment process.
 For in-person courses, individuals are asked to confirm stipend eligibility at the time of check-in.

 Will I have to retake courses?

->

-> Yes.
+Yes.
 Promoting workplace safety for the benefit of all industry professionals is a critical priority of the motion picture and television industry.
 Industry unions and Producers negotiated Refresher Training because they agreed that maintaining current knowledge of industry-related safety practices is important.
 Refresher Training is a requirement to retake required Contract Services courses on a periodic basis.
-For more information, please see the Refresher Training FAQ button at right.
+For more information, please see the Refresher Training FAQ button to the right.